Good news! We've just released the Beta version of PhotoPills Android. You can get it here: Download Beta PhotoPills Android

 Also, there is no such a mechanism in the App Store or Google Play that allows us to offer a discount to an user that decides to move from one platform to the other.

-Both PhotoPills versions have been developed seperately and are also updated seperately.
+Both PhotoPills versions have been developed separately and are also updated separately.